 Back to Nature Concrete can be earthy and natural, with a tactile quality not found in synthetic or stainless-steel surfaces.
 Because each concrete countertop is hand-cast, it exhibits subtle variations in color and texture.
 Concrete countertops can also be adorned with botanical imprints from real leaves or embedded with colorful stones, seashells and even fossils.
 The environmental benefits of concrete also appeal to homeowners — especially those who are using eco-friendly cabinet designs.
 Concrete is an eco-friendly alternative to petroleum-based synthetic products and nonrenewable natural materials such as quarried stone.
 Some concrete countertop makers incorporate natural minerals and recycled materials into their creations, such as fly ash (a byproduct of coal production), metal shavings, plastic regrinds, recycled glass and scrap wood chips.
 The Cost of Creativity Because of the time and craftsmanship required to build a concrete countertop, the price tag can be high, from about $65 to $125 per square foot, depending on the degree of handiwork involved, according to Concrete in the Kitchen, published by The Concrete Network.
 “Concrete countertops — like any other custom handmade product — command premium prices,” Girard says.
 “They are very labor-intensive to produce, and the quality is entirely dependent on the skill and craftsmanship of the maker.”

 But for the homeowner in quest of an artistic, one-of-a-kind countertop that transcends the commonplace, concrete may be well worth the premium.

-Camosse Masonry Supply carries Buddy Rhodes kits for building concrete countertops.
-With premium Buddy Rhodes materials, the novice homebuilder can easily create custom concrete countertops for their home.
-Contact us to learn more about concrete countertop mixes and technical support.
+Camosse Masonry Supply carries a large selection of concrete pigments and acid.
+Stop into the showroom or Contact us to learn more about concrete countertop mixes and technical support.